1. Home

 Here we can see content set to drip out across different specific dates within a month.

-After a trial or rebill fulfilment
+After a trial or rebill fulfillment

 Using this drip method allows you to restrict content based on payments, rather than time.